svadljak/Upper-Extremity-Model/README.md

-# Upper Limb Model - MATLAB/Simulink
+# Upper Extremity Model - MATLAB/Simulink

 This repository provides the upper limb model developed in MATLAB/Simulink as part of paper "Optimizing Upper Limb Exoskeleton Efficiency: A Conceptual Approach Using Active-Passive Elements for Reduced Energy Demand".
 It includes all necessary files to run simulations of the upper limb dynamics.